Amid omicron surge, contact tracing is more complicated, officials say

-Since Thanksgiving, the seven-day average for new cases in the District, Maryland and Virginia has increased elevenfold, landing at 30,929 on Friday, a spike that has begun to overwhelm local hospitals and urgent care centers.
+Since Thanksgiving, the seven-day average of new cases in the District, Maryland and Virginia has increased elevenfold, landing at 30,929 on Friday, a spike that has begun to overwhelm local hospitals and urgent-care centers.

-But with the number of potential contacts infected by the highly contagious omicron variant far higher than with previous variants, it is not feasible for health officials to reach everyone who may be at risk — particularly after some localities reduced their contact tracing ranks during a lull in the pandemic last summer, public health experts say.
+But with the number of potential contacts infected by the highly contagious omicron variant far higher than with previous variants, it is not feasible for health officials to reach everyone who may be at risk — particularly after some localities reduced their contact tracing ranks during a lull in the pandemic over the summer, public health experts say.

 “I don’t think we can scale up enough to make a huge difference in terms of limiting transmission with contact tracing,” said Crystal Watson, a senior scholar at the Johns Hopkins Center for Health Security who has focused on contact tracing efforts during the pandemic.